IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 summarized for the available publication years.

-![Proportion of of topics in the considered articles over publication years](paper_files/figure-markdown_github/figprop-1.png) In Figure
+![Proportion of of topics in the considered articles over publication years](paper_files/figure-markdown_github/figprop-1.png)

-@ref(fig:figprop), we observe a slight increase in the literature on engagement since 2021 and substantial increase in works on challenges in distance education mainly due to pandemic restrictions in the period 2020-2021.
+In figure above, we observe a slight increase in the literature on engagement since 2021 and substantial increase in works on challenges in distance education mainly due to pandemic restrictions in the period 2020-2021.